hjeti/vue-skeleton/README.md

 ## Assets

-Assets are an important part of a website so they are also important in vue-skeleton.
+Assets are an important part of a website so they are also important in Vue skeleton.

 There are two kinds of assets:

 * Static assets
 * Assets that are processed by webpack

-You should add your assets that are processed by webpack in the ```src/asset``` folder.
+Assets that need to be processed by webpack are stored in the ```src/asset``` folder.
-Examples of those assets are fonts, images, svgs and scss files.
+Examples of those assets are fonts, images, SVGs and SCSS files.

 There are two folders for static assets: